travi/hapi-react-router/README.md

   additional steps before the response
 * `routes`: the definition of your react-router routes that this plugin should match the request url against
+  * If you use a [catch-all route](https://github.com/ReactTraining/react-router/blob/c3cd9675bd8a31368f87da74ac588981cbd6eae7/upgrade-guides/v1.0.0.md#notfound-route) to display an appropriate message when the route does not match, it should have a `displayName` of `NotFound`.
+This will enable the status code to be passed to `respond` as `404`.
+Please note that the automatic mapping of the `name` property should not be relied on because it can be mangled during minification and, therefore, not match in production.
 * `Root`: a react component that will wrap the mounted components that result from the matched route
 * `store`: a data store that will be passed as a prop to the `<Root />` component so that your component can inject it into the context through a provider component.